 And being hungry always put him in a bad mood.

-It was dark when he slipped out of one of his many bolt holes in amongst the stacked hay bales and crossed the creek using the overhanging branches of the trees that dotted the creek’s edge, running swiftly through the apple orchard and into the farmyard.
-He searched the chicken pen and caught an unwary mouse.
+It was still dark when he slipped out from one of his many bolt holes in amongst the stacked hay bales and crossed the swollen creek using the overhanging branches of the huge old Red Gum trees that dotted the creek’s edge.
+Running swiftly through the apple orchard and into the farmyard, he searched outside the chicken pen and caught an unwary mouse.

-A rustling followed by a muffled squeak caught his attention and he prowled swiftly over to the duck enclosure and the back of the shed where he frightened Roland Rat who was chewing on a stolen duck’s egg.
-Baring his teeth at Roland he snatched at the egg, using his claws to tip it closer to him and lapped at the remains of the yellow yoke and the sticky clear fluid.
-Licking his whiskers he threw a slightly contemptuous look at Roland who was sitting a few feet away, sullenly watching Malevant devour the remains of his meal.
+Baring his teeth at Roland, he snatched the egg, using his claws to tip it closer to him and devoured the remains of the delicious yellow yoke and the sticky clear fluid.
+Licking his whiskers, he threw a contemptuous look at Roland who was sitting a few feet away, sullenly watching Malevant with his beady black eyes.

 “What’s news, Roly?”

 “How would I know?
 Been a storm, haven’t ther’.
-Roof leakin, parlour flooded, lights flashin and the sky bangin fit to burst!
+Roof leakin, parlour flooded, lights flashin and the sky bangin fit to bust me eardrums!
 Can’t even get me supper an’ wen I does, some bully varmint goes an’ steals it, don’t theys!”

-Malevant cuffed him around his ears.
+Malevant hissed and cuffed him around his ears.
 “Watch it, Roly!”

 Roly squealed and shuffled backwards.
 “Alright, alright.
 No need to get violent.
 As it happens I did slip into the garden and sniff around a certain house jus’ afores.
 Scrabbling and scarbbling in her straw she was. ’Reckon she might have little ones with her by now.
 Couldn’t get a proper scent.
 I thoughts to say hallo—all polite like.
 Wouldn’t give me the time o’day.”
 Roly sniffed and threw his tormentor a shrewd look.
 “Might be worth a visit.”

 Malevant flicked an ear and thought for a moment.
 “Hmm!
 You might be right, Roly.
 No harm in paying a social call, asking after the new mother’s health, and so on.”
-He sniggered at his own joke and walked away with a leisurely swagger.
+He sniggered at his own joke and walked away, his tail swinging with a leisurely swagger.

-Roly watched him, his black glittering eyes filled with dislike until Malevant disappeared into the shadows.
+Roly watched with his black, glittering eyes until Malevant had disappeared into the shadows.

 Meanwhile, Malevant had reached the farmhouse garden.
 He jumped silently onto the high stone wall and looked down on Agatha’s hutch.
-The moon had set and although the storm had passed leaving a cold clear sky it was still a few hours till sunrise.
-He flexed his muscles, gathered himself for a moment judging the distance to the top of Agatha’s hutch and jumped neatly down onto the roof, landing with a thump.
-He caught a rustle and soft, intake of breath.
+The moon had set and although the storm had passed leaving a cold clear sky, raindrops dripped from the leaves of the trees.
+It was still a few hours till sunrise.
+He flexed his muscles, gathered himself for a moment judging the distance to the top of Agatha’s hutch and leaped neatly down onto the roof, landing with a thump.
+He heard a rustle and soft intake of breath.
 He sniggered and proceeded to stalk up and down, pausing every now and again to peer in or scratch at the wire.

 “What a lovely evening, Agatha.
 I hope you’re well?” he sniffed the air.
-“I did hear a whisper—my dear lady I wanted to be the first to congratulate you.
+“I did hear a whisper—my dear—I wanted to be the first to congratulate you.
 You must show me your charming babies next time I call.”

-Not one sound came from inside the hutch.
-Knowing from long experience that Agatha kept silent and hidden whenever he was around, Malevant gave up on his nasty little game, jumped up into the plum tree and over the wall again, heading out to the orchards and beyond in search of more prey.
+No sound came from inside the hutch.
+Knowing from long experience that Agatha kept silent and hidden whenever he was around, Malevant gave up on his nasty little game, jumped up into the plum tree and over the garden wall again, heading out to the orchards and the paddocks beyond in search of more prey.